TayKimmy/CSA-Repository/README.md

 ## Blog site using GitHub Pages and Jekyll
 > This site is intended for Students.
-This is to take notes and complete hacks.
+This is to record plans, complete hacks, and do extra work for your learning.
 - This can be customized to support computer science as you work through pathway (JavaScript, Python/Flask, Java/Spring)
-- All tangible work is in a _posts or _notebooks.
+- All tangible artifact work is in a _posts or in a _notebooks.
-- Front matter (aka meta data) is used to organize information by week and column.
+- Front matter (aka meta data) is used to organize information according to week and column.

 ## Preview Site
 > GitHub Pages development is optimized by testing and developing on your local machine.
 This is called previewing you work, prior to commit and push.